Ukraine launches ‘massive’ drone strikes on six regions of Russia

 Ukraine launches ‘massive’ drone strikes on six regions of Russia – destroying war planes

-Kremlin says assault ‘will not go unpunished’ – in a sign of just how disputive attack has been
+Kremlin says assault ‘will not go unpunished’, a sign that the attack was disruptive

 Russian military planes damaged during Pskov Airfield attack